 Its very clear that the Conservative digital campaign needs a serious overhaul if the Party want to keep up and actively compete with the Labour Party.
 The Conservative Party online, fail at practically every level.
-As part of a series of articles on the current situation of the Conservative digital campaign, I have written a separate article on the case for a Conservative Momentum and how it can be created.

 However it isn’t all bad news.
 A rising star in the Conservative Party seems to have a knack of courting young voters and utilizing social media incredibly well.
 That star, is Jacob Rees- Mogg.
 After only being on Twitter for 22 days, Jacob already has 41,000 followers and on his recently created Instagram he has 40,000 followers.
 If the Conservative Party want to make gains online and look into the future, they should look towards Jacob Rees-Mogg as a shining example of how the Conservatives can utilize social media and gain the support of young voters.
 I for one, find the image below incredibly amusing.